techiediaries/techiediaries/_posts/2019/Angular/2019-06-04-angular-8-tutorial-build-first-angular-calculator-app.md

 Let's get started with the prerequisites.
 You will need to have:

-- The knowledge of TypeScript, HTML and CSS.
+- The knowledge of [TypeScript](https://www.techiediaries.com/angular/unsubscribe-rxjs-subjects-ondestroy-oninit-changedetectorref/), HTML and CSS.
 - Node and NPM installed on your system.
 - Angular CLI 8 installed on your system.

-## Generating our Angular Calculator Project
+## Generating our Angular 8 Calculator Project

 After setting up your environment by installing Node and Angular CLI in your system, let's create a project.
 So open a terminal and execute the following command: